How much data do I need? A guide to data usage on the most popular phone apps

 How much data does Disney Plus use?

-Considering the new kind on the street - Disney Plus - is still in its early stages, there is no exact figures available for how much data it uses.
+Considering it's the new kid on the street - Disney Plus - is still in its early stages, there are no exact figures available for how much data it uses.
 Of course, we would expect it to eat up similar amounts to both YouTube and Netflix but what about exact numbers?

 Fortunately, the guys and girls at Reviews.org and WhistleOut have run some of their own diagnostics, the results of which are below: